 Do not operate above 40 mph with hood-to-airbox foam removed or engine failure will result.

 Pressure Cap Warning

-This warning decal is found on the coolant bottle cap of liquid cooled models:
+This warning decal is found under the hood on the pressure cap of applicable liquid cooled models:

 Do not open hot.
 Test or replace when changing coolant.
 Press down and turn to release cap.
 13 PSI